KovaaK/DoomEternal.InputOverlay/README.md

 # Build application from sources
 You can open solution file in Visual Studio 2019.
 Program is written in C#, by using ASP.NET Core for web server.

+# To-do:
+- Add support for more color schemes (generated\decls\uicolor\ has decl files that specify the rgb values under gameresources.resources).
+- Re-work the movement overlay so that engine.js reads from config.js for the movement key config.
+Make sure mouse inputs work here too.
+- Center Movement overlay properly.
+- Re-position/re-size Movement overlay so it doesn't block meathook icon on SSG crosshair.